jonelo/jacksum-for-linux/README.md

 - bash

-- A complete Java Runtime Environment (JRE) or Java Developement Kit (JDK) with graphical libraries.
+- A complete Java Runtime Environment (JRE) or Java Developement Kit (JDK) with graphical libraries, version 11 or later.
 Note: a headless OpenJDK is not suitable to run the HashGarten GUI.

 - jacksum-3.4.0.jar, HashGarten-0.10.0.jar, and flatlaf-2.3.jar which are all part of the tarball (see releases)